Novgorod Land: Victories of Mstislav Udatny

 At the end of 1209, he made a brief raid into Estonian Vironia, returning with rich booty, and in 1210 made a large campaign against the Chud, capturing the Bear's Head.
-He took from the Estonians not only a tribute, but also a promise to be baptized into Orthodoxy.
+He took from the Chudes not only a tribute, but also a promise to be baptized into Orthodoxy.
 He first used Christianity as an additional measure to strengthen his power, which previously had been done only by the Catholics.
 However, the Orthodox priests were not as mobile as the Catholic ones, and the prince's initiative was not continued: instead priests from Riga came to the Estonians and thus the Bear's Head (Odenpe) later became one of the lands of the Riga bishopric.
+New border of East–West Schism was established, line running via Narva river, Lake Peipus and Piusa river being the border between Eastern Orthodoxy on eastern side and Catholic Church dominion on the western side.
+The divide has significant influence also on modern times as Piusa river is the border between Võros, more influenced by Protestantism on west and Setos, influenced by Eastern Orthodoxy in the east.

 Dissatisfied with the passivity of the church Mstislav achieved the removal from service of Archbishop Mitrofan in January 1211 and proposed to nominate Dobrynya Yadreikovich, a monk of the Khutynsky monastery and a member of an influential boyar clan.
 He became an archbishop under the name of Anthony and was an ardent supporter of preaching and missionary work on the Russian frontiers.

 By 1210 the Germans started the conquest of Estonians and signed a peace treaty with Polotsk promising to pay the "Livonian" tribute.
 The relations between Albert and Pskov - and by extension Novgorod - were strengthened by the marriage of the daughter of Pskov Prince Vladimir Mstislavich (Mstislav's brother) and Theodoricus, the younger brother of Bishop Albert.
 According to some historians the collaboration between Albert and Vladimir was tantamount to dividing Estonia between them.